 Day 2:

-Arrive in Addis Ababa and city tour
+Arrive in Addis Ababa & City Tour

 On arrival in Ethiopia, we're met at the airport and transferred to our nearby hotel.
 We have the morning to recover from our journey, before gathering together for our first lunch and a city tour, taking in the highlights of Addis Ababa.